Metabolic dysfunction–associated steatotic liver disease: Diet

 Treatment of MASFLD typically involves counseling to improve nutrition and calorie restriction.
 People with MASFLD can benefit from a moderate to low-carbohydrate diet and a low-fat diet.
 The Mediterranean diet also showed promising results in a 6-week study with a reduction of MASH induced inflammation and fibrosis, independently from weight loss.
 Tentative evidence supports dietary interventions in individuals with fatty liver who are not overweight.

 The EASL recommends energy restriction of 500–1000 kcal per week less than the normal daily diet, a target of 7–10% weight loss for obese/overweight MASLD, a low- to moderate-fat, and moderate- to high-carbohydrate diet, or a low-carbohydrate ketogenic or high-protein diet such as the Mediterranean diet, and avoiding all beverages and food containing fructose.

 Alcohol is an aggravating factor, and the AASLD recommends that people with MASFLD or MASH avoid alcohol consumption.
 The EASL allows alcohol consumption below 30g/day for men and 20g/day for women.
-The role of coffee consumption for MASFLD treatment is unclear though some studies indicate that regular coffee consumption may have protective effects.
+The role of coffee consumption for MASFLD treatment is unclear.
+Some studies indicate that regular coffee consumption may have protective effects.

-Herbal compounds such as silymarin (a milk thistle seed extract), curcumin, a turmeric extract, and green tea appear to improve MASFLD biomarkers and reduce the grade of MASFLD.
 Studies suggest an association between microscopic organisms that inhabit the gut (microbiota) and MASLD.
-Reviews reported the use of probiotics and synbiotics (combinations of probiotics and prebiotics) were associated with improvement in liver-specific markers of hepatic inflammation, measurements of liver stiffness, and steatosis in persons with MASLD.
+Reviews reported that the use of probiotics and synbiotics (combinations of probiotics and prebiotics) was associated with improvement in liver-specific markers of hepatic inflammation, measurements of liver stiffness, and steatosis in persons with MASLD.

-Vitamin E does not improve established liver fibrosis in those with MASLD but seems to improve certain markers of liver function and reduces inflammation and fattiness of the liver in some people with MASLD.
+Vitamin E does not improve established liver fibrosis in those with MASLD, but seems to improve certain markers of liver function and reduce inflammation and fattiness of the liver in some people with MASLD.
 The Asia-Pacific Work Group advises that Vitamin E may improve liver condition and aminotransferase levels, but only in adults without diabetes or cirrhosis who have MASH.
 The NICE guidelines recommend Vitamin E as an option for children and adults with MASFLD with advanced liver fibrosis, regardless of whether the person has diabetes mellitus.